theochem/horton/doc/user_ap1rog.rst

       The function ``load_fcidump`` has three return values; the one-electron integrals (``one``) stored as a ``TwoIndex`` object, the two-electron integrals (``two``) stored as a ``FourIndex`` object, and the core energy (``coreenergy``, float).

-- A set of initial guess orbitals can be either generated in HORTON (including the AO overlap matrix) or read from disk (see :ref:`restart-ap1rog` to use orbitals generated in Horton as initial guess).
+- A set of initial guess orbitals can be either generated in HORTON (including the AO overlap matrix) or read from disk (see :ref:`restart-ap1rog` to use orbitals generated in HORTON as initial guess).
 Examples for initial guess orbitals are:

     1. Restricted canonical Hartree-Fock orbitals (see :ref:`user_hf_dft`)